AboutTekla Babyak, Disabled Independent Scholar with MS

 Dr. Babyak’s work falls broadly into two categories: disability activism in the academic humanities, and research on 19th-century musical aesthetics.
 Her Current Musicology

 article “My Intersecting Quests as a Disabled Independent Scholar

 ” (2020) offers practical and philosophical strategies to uplift disabled voices in academia.
 One of her initiatives is to help the scholarly publishing industry develop accessibility policies for authors.
 In Nov.
 2022, Dr. Babyak gave an interview for Scholastica on “Steps journals can take to support authors living with disabilities

-As an interdisciplinary scholar, she works on philosophical aesthetics, hermeneutic analysis, and spirituality in 19th-century German and French music.
-Her interests include temporalities of regeneration and recovery in Beethoven, Mendelssohn, Berlioz, Joachim, Liszt, and Brahms.
+As an interdisciplinary scholar, she works on 19th-century German and French music, focusing on philosophical aesthetics, hermeneutic analysis, and spirituality.
+Her research projects include temporalities of regeneration and recovery in Beethoven, Mendelssohn, Berlioz, Joachim, Liszt, and Brahms.
 She has published articles in Journal of the Royal Musical Association

 , Bibliotheca Dantesca

 , Current Musicology

 (forthcoming), as well as chapters in Historians Without Borders: New Studies in Multidisciplinary History

 Across her wide variety of research fields, Dr. Babyak always brings an activist-oriented perspective to her projects.
 For the sake of disability pride, she openly discloses her MS in her contributor bios for publications and conferences.
 Her goal is to show that a disabled independent musicologist can make a meaningful contribution to academic scholarship and social justice.